Single Point of Failure

 Almost all properties have multiple layers of security.

 To disable a properly set up NVR based system, someone would have to enter the building, disable the alarm system, break the maglock or hack the access control system, know where the NVR and the Hot Swap NVRs are located, disconnect and steal the NVR, and then disconnect and steal all of the backups, many of which will not be common knowledge.
-If the system were subscribed to our Cirrus cloud-based backup (or any other cloud service), the intruder would also have to find the data center, break into that and destroy that evidence.
-This is a nearly impossible, infrequent security incident.

 A camera mounted outside of your property that houses the ONLY surveillance data for that device is outside of all your additional layers of security.
 This is paramount to putting your surveillance data on a server outside your property.